application-research/estuary-docusaurus/docs/Reference/API Clients/go/docs/CollectionsApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 ## **CollectionsColuuidContentsDelete** {#CollectionsColuuidContentsDelete}
-> string CollectionsColuuidContentsDelete(ctx, body, coluuid, contentid)
+> string CollectionsColuuidContentsDelete(ctx, body, coluuid)
 Deletes a content from a collection

 This endpoint is used to delete an existing content from an existing collection.
 If two or more files with the same contentid exist in the collection, delete the one in the specified path